 Ekong won Olympic football bronze with Nigeria at the 2016 Rio Games, a bronze and silver at the 2019 and 2023 AFCON tournament in Egypt and Ivory Coast respectively.

-By probe
+By Ayo

 Leave a Reply